Solar Battery Storage: Everything You Need to Know

 Home Energy Scotland Loan

-Home Energy Scotland Scheme grant for solar battery The Home Energy Scotland Loan is a Scottish Government funded scheme that helps homeowners afford energy efficient and renewable energy measures.
+Not only can this loan decrease the cost of solar panels in Scotland by up to £7,500, but also applies to solar batteries.
+The Home Energy Scotland Loan is a Scottish Government funded scheme that helps homeowners afford energy-efficient and renewable energy measures.
 Scottish homeowners can get loans for up to 75% of the costs depending on the measure being installed.
 Cashback is based on total cost and capped at a maximum value.

 That means, as a homeowner, you could get a loan for the costs of a solar photovoltaic system and an additional £6,000 for an energy storage system (i.e. a solar battery).